henrikac/kemal-shield/README.md

 Kemal::Shield.config.hide_powered_by = true
 ```

-It is recommended to configure the headers before calling `Kemal::Shield.activate`.
+Configuration should be done before calling `Kemal::Shield.activate`.
 This is to make sure that the handlers will use the custom configurations.

 ```crystal
 Kemal::Shield.config.corp = "cross-origin" # => Good: This will be used when calling .activate